Primexz/charge-lnd/README.md

 # charge-lnd

 > [!NOTE]
-> This is a modified version of [charge-lnd](https://github.com/accumulator/charge-lnd) from accumulator
+> This is a modified version of [charge-lnd](https://github.com/accumulator/charge-lnd) from accumulator.
 > Merged flow-based strategy from [openoms](https://github.com/openoms)